 Apple revealed a new iPad Air and iPad mini 5 in 2019, and it looks like we're going to get an iPad Pro refresh over the coming weeks.
 We're expecting Apple to announce some sort of update in late March, although it could be via press release or virtually due to the coronavirus.

-Reports suggest the next generation of iPad Pros will take a leaf out of the 2019 iPhone's book, especially in the camera department.
+Reports suggest the next generation of iPad Pros will take a leaf out of iPhone 11 Pro's book, especially in the camera department.
 Here's everything we have heard so far, as well as what we expect.

 - Early 2020, probably March